1994 New York gubernatorial election: General campaign

 Though early on in the election Cuomo led by as much as ten points, Pataki was eventually able to tie him due to his difficulty in defending his record.
 Pataki promised to cut income taxes by 25 percent which appealed to voters in an economic downturn.

 One key issue in the election was capital punishment.
 Cuomo had long been a staunch opponent of the death penalty while Pataki supported it.
 In the 1980s and early 1990s most New Yorkers supported capital punishment due to high crime rates.
 Republican ads pointed to the case of Arthur Shawcross, a multiple murderer convicted of manslaughter who was paroled by New York in 1987 and committed additional murders while on release (during the time Cuomo was governor).
 This revelation caused a significant loss of support for Cuomo.

 Polling

 Results

 While the race was very close overall, Pataki won by running up huge margins outside of New York City.
-Cuomo won only one county outside of the Five Boroughs, Albany County.
+Cuomo won only one county outside of the Five Boroughs, Albany County, while also failing to sweep the Five Boroughs unlike in his previous three successful runs, losing Staten Island.